 - Additional Readings

 The Sun and the bodies moving in orbit around it.
-The most massive body in the solar system is the Sun, a typical single star that is itself in orbit about the center of the Milky Way Galaxy.
-Nearly all of the other bodies in the solar system—the terrestrial planets, outer planets, asteroids, and comets—revolve in orbits about the Sun.
-Various types of satellites revolve around the planets; in addition, the giant planets have orbiting rings.
-The orbits for the planets appear to be fairly stable over long time periods and hence have undergone little change since the formation of the solar system.
-It is thought that some 4.567 × 109 years ago, a rotating cloud of gas and dust collapsed to form a flattened disk (the solar nebula), in which the Sun and other bodies formed.
-The bulk of the gas in the solar nebula moved inward to form the Sun, while the remaining gas and dust are thought to have formed most of the other bodies in the solar system by accumulation, proceeding through collisions of intermediate-sized bodies called planetesimals.
-Planetary systems consisting of combinations of gas giants (similar to Jupiter), ice giants (similar to Neptune), and super-Earths, some of which are massive, rocky planets (similar to Earth) are now known to exist around many other stars in the Milky Way Galaxy.
-See also: Extrasolar planets; Planet
+The most massive body in the solar system is the Sun, an average single star that is itself in orbit about the center of the Milky Way Galaxy.
+Nearly all of the other bodies in the solar system—the terrestrial planets, outer planets, asteroids, and comets—revolve in orbits about the Sun (Fig. 1).
+Moons revolve around the planets; in addition, the giant planets have orbiting rings.
+The orbits for the planets appear stable over eons, and hence have undergone little change since the formation of the solar system 4.567 billion years ago.
+See also: Milky Way Galaxy; Orbital motion; Sun

 The content above is only an excerpt.